Frontend Integrations

 3. Finalizing and cleanup: If commit quorum was reached but reveal quorum never materializes by the final grace deadline, the service can call finalizeRevealFailedRound(contentId, roundId).
 After terminal states, it should also batch processUnrevealedVotes(contentId, roundId, startIndex, count) so unrevealed stakes are swept or refunded.

-Running an Indexer / Back-End
+Run an Indexer or Back-End

 For the best user experience, frontend operators should run their own indexer and/or back-end service.
 Reading blockchain data directly from an RPC node for every page load is slow and expensive.
 An indexer listens to contract events and stores the data in a database so your frontend can query it instantly.